 - Stay calm and leave your radio on to stay informed of the situation and hear updated forecasts. - Stay indoors.
-If you must go out, dress for the weather. - Secure everything that might be blown around or torn loose indoors and outdoors (flying objects can injure people and damage property). - If you are outdoors when a storm hits, take shelter immediately.
+If you must go out, dress for the weather. - Secure everything that might be blown around or torn loose indoors and outdoors (flying objects can injure people and damage property).

 Winter Weather Warnings Issued Blizzard Warning When winds of 40 km/hr or greater are expected to cause widespread reductions in visibility to 400 metres or less, due to blowing snow, or blowing snow in combination with falling snow, for at least 4 hours.
-Freezing Rain Warning When freezing rain is expected to pose a hazard to transportation of property; or when freezing rain is expected for at least 2 hours.
+Freezing Rain Warning When freezing rain is expected to pose a hazard to transportation or property; or when freezing rain is expected for at least 2 hours.
 Snowfall Warning When 10 cm or more of snow is expected to fall within 12 hours.
 Wind Warning 70 km/h or more sustained wind; and/or Gusts to 90 km/h or more.
 Issued to warn of conditions that will cause frostbite to exposed skin.
 Criteria vary across the country, ranging from wind chill values of -55 in some Arctic regions to -30 in South-western Ontario.
 A national wind chill program is in development.
-Wind Chill Warning For wind chill values: -27 to -44risk of frostbite and risk of hypothermia increases with time spent outdoors -45 or lowerexposed flesh may freeze in minutes and there is a serious risk of hypothermia When severe and potentially dangerous winter weather conditions are expected, including: Winter Storm Warning A major snowfall (25 cm or more within a 24 hour period); and A significant snowfall (snowfall warning criteria amounts) combined with other cold weather precipitation types such as: freezing rain, strong winds, blowing snow and/or extreme wind chill.
+Wind Chill Warning For wind chill values: -27 to -44risk of frostbite and risk of hypothermia increases with time spent outdoors -27 to -44risk of frostbite and risk of h spent outdoors -45 or lowerexposed flesh may freeze in risk of hypothermia -45 or lowerexposed flesh may freeze in minutes and there is a serious risk of hypothermia When severe and potentially dangerous winter weather conditions are expected, including: Winter Storm Warning A major snowfall (25 cm or more within a 24 hour period); and A significant snowfall (snowfall warning criteria amounts) combined with other cold weather precipitation types such as: freezing rain, strong winds, blowing snow and/or extreme wind chill.